JayasmitaSen/Portfolio-Projects/README.md

 In this project, I have done data analysis on sales data.
 I have done data cleaning, and then tried to get insights from the data using data manipulation and visualization and finally created a dashboard.
 Pivot tables, pivot charts and excel functions were used for this project.
+Raw data can be found in the very first sheet of the Excel workbook.